-Staff has shared these questions with the applicant team, and they will address them during the public hearing.
+The applicant has responded to these questions with a written submittal into the record and will also address them at the continued hearing.
 The commission also requested the number of existing mini-storage developments in the rural county and the number of associated caretaker residences.
 Staff is analyzing that information and will provide it during the public hearing.